Skip to main content

 Perform the Disaster Recovery

-To be able to perform a disaster recovery, you must first create a new service instance to host the data that you want to recover.
-This requires the new service instance to be created with the same parameters and with the same or bigger plan as the old service instance to avoid unexpected behavior when restoring the data (e.g.: a persistent disk that can not store the whole data).
+To be able to perform a disaster recovery, you must first create a new Service Instance to host the data that you want to recover.
+This requires the new Service Instance to be created with the same parameters and with the same or bigger plan as the old Service Instance to avoid unexpected behavior when restoring the data (e.g.: a persistent disk that can not store the whole data).
 This information must be gathered in the Prepare the Service Instance section.

 Cloud Foundry Example: